 - Cybersecurity and digital business

-Like many careers involving newer technologies, it's likely the actual hardware and software being used will be upgraded and/or replaced with new systems over the course of time.
+Like many careers involving newer technologies, the actual hardware and software being used is likely to be upgraded and/or replaced with new systems over the course of time.
 The ongoing evolution of these systems means that students can expect to participate in telecommunications training throughout their careers to ensure they are up-to-date with the latest technology.

 Types of Online Telecommunications Courses